kai-niemi/roach-bank/bank-server/README.md

 Database type, one of:

-   * db-crdb - Enables CockroachDB features and db schema (default)
+   * crdb - Enables CockroachDB features and db schema (default)
-   * db-psql - Enables PostgreSQL features and db schema
+   * psql - Enables PostgreSQL features and db schema

 Retry strategy, one of: